jasonimercer/Brogue/README.md

 # Brogue
 v1.7.4

-This Repository is maintained by SvifyLabs.
+This Repository is maintained by jasonimercer.
 Feel free to create issues for bugs and feature requests.

 Many thanks to Brian Walker for providing the source code for this game !

+## Motivation
+Exploring a modern C++ port of the original Brogue v1.7.4

 ## About
 >Brogue is a Roguelike game for Mac OS X, Windows and Linux by Brian Walker.